Infrequently Noted

 • In addition to being unnecessary to achieve reactivity, React's diffing model and poor support for dataflow management conspire to regularly generate extra main-thread work at inconvenient times.
 The "solution" is to learn (and zealously apply) a set of extremely baroque, React-specific solutions to problems React itself causes.

-• The only thing that react's doubled-up work model can, in theory, make faster faster is that it can help programmers avoid reading back style and layout information at inconvenient times.
+• The only thing that react's doubled-up work model can, in theory, speed up is a structured lifecycle that helps programmers avoid reading back style and layout information at inconvenient times.

-• In practice, React does not actually prevent this anti-pattern.
+• In practice, React does not actually prevent forced layouts.
 Nearly every React app that crosses my desk is littered with layout thrashing bugs.

-• The only defensible performance claims Reactors make are phrased as a trade; e.g. "CPUs are fast enough now that we can afford to do work twice for developer convenience."
+• The only defensible performance claims Reactors make for their work-doubling system are phrased as a trade; e.g. "CPUs are fast enough now that we can afford to do work twice for developer convenience."

-• But CPUs aren't fast enough.
-They stopped getting faster about the same time as Reactors began to perpetuate this myth.
-Sales volumes of the high-end devices that continues to get faster stagnated over the past decade.
+• Except they aren't.
+CPUs stopped getting faster about the same time as Reactors began to perpetuate this myth.
+This did not stop them from pouring JS into the ecosystem in as though the old trends had held, with predictably disasterous results Sales volumes of the high-end devices that continues to get faster stagnated over the past decade.
 Meanwhile, the low end exploded in volume whole remaining stubbornly fixed in performance.

-• Except it isn't even necessary to do the work twice!
-Every other reactive component system from the past decade is significantly more efficient, weighs less on the wire, and preserves the primary advantages of implicit reactivitiy to data changes without creating horrible "re-render debugging" bug hunts that takes precious time away from getting things done.
+• It isn't even necessary to do all the work twice to get reactivity!
+Every other reactive component system from the past decade is significantly more efficient, weighs less on the wire, and preserves the advantages of reactivitiy without creating horrible "re-render debugging" hunts that take weeks away from getting things done.

 • React's thought leaders have been wrong about frontend's constraints for more than a decade.